-The Short Course is currently scheduled to open for regular play toward the end of July.
+The Bootlegger is currently scheduled to open for regular play toward the end of July.
 I had the chance to play a preview round this past week.
 The course was not yet fully grown in, and yet, I could instantly see the possibilities and appeal.

 On the 75 yard third, for example, I eschewed the wedge and tried to putt the distance with a hybrid, banking off the high right side and back down to the green.
 I came up a yard short.
 Given another chance, I’d get there.